Azure/kaito/README.md

 - **Workspace controller**: It reconciles the `workspace` custom resource, creates `machine` (explained below) custom resources to trigger node auto provisioning, and creates the inference workload (`deployment` or `statefulset`) based on the model preset configurations.
 - **Node provisioner controller**: The controller's name is *gpu-provisioner* in [gpu-provisioner helm chart](https://github.com/Azure/gpu-provisioner/tree/main/charts/gpu-provisioner).
 It uses the `machine` CRD originated from [Karpenter](https://sigs.k8s.io/karpenter) to interact with the workspace controller.
 It integrates with Azure Kubernetes Service(AKS) APIs to add new GPU nodes to the AKS cluster.
-Note that the *gpu-provisioner* is an open sourced component maintained in [this](https://github.com/Azure/gpu-provisioner) repository.
-It can be replaced by other controllers if they support Karpenter-core APIs.
+> Note: The [*gpu-provisioner*](https://github.com/Azure/gpu-provisioner) is an open sourced component.
+It can be replaced by other controllers if they support [Karpenter-core](https://sigs.k8s.io/karpenter) APIs.

 ## Installation